 What courses can I take for Religious Studies?

 It is important that religious studies courses be taken from a Religious Studies or Philosophy Department.
 Courses taken from Humanities, Literature, Anthropology or History Departments for example will not be accepted.
 If your school does not have a religious studies department, you will want to take religious studies courses (such as comparative religions, philosophy of religion, world religions east and/or west) from your school's philosophy department.
 General philosophy courses such as Introduction to Philosophy DO NOT fulfill the religious studies requirement.

 Who is eligible for admission into the program?

 This program is designed specifically for individuals who are currently working in the health care field.
 Although the minimum GPA needed to apply is 2.75, the majority of the students accepted to the BSN CHOICE program have well above the minimum.

 We do not offer a waiting list at Regis University.
 Each BSN program has a competitive admissions process where students are selected based on academic performance, recommendations, experience and the personal statement.
 The top candidates are selected for admission to each program, and a small group of alternates will also be selected.
 Accepted students and alternates generally have cumulative and science GPAs above 3.0.
 If you are not accepted, you are welcome to re-apply for an upcoming term.

-CHOICE students have class two evenings a week (typically from 5 p.m. to 9 p.m.) and complete their clinical rotations on the weekends.
+CHOICE students have class two evenings a week (typically from 5-9 p.m.) and complete the majority of their clinical rotations on the weekends.